pr-120/BSH-server/README.md

   from.
 - `config`\
   contains files which are used to provide context throughout the application.
+- `__data`\
+  contains all the fingerprint data collected and used in this thesis, as well as the evaluation results and plots.
 - `LICENSES`\
   contains the licensing files (multiple) for this application.